 To accommodate the expanding variety and quantities of programmable devices being manufactured today, we offer multiple solutions for the numerous types of device mix and volume usage by our customers in the various market segments and applications.
 We work closely with leading manufacturers of programmable devices to develop our products to meet the requirements of a particular device.
-Our newer products are positioned and recognized as some of the most advanced programming equipment and associated IP management solutions.
+Our newer products are positioned and recognized as some of the most advanced programming and security deployment solutions.

 Our programming solutions include a broad range of products, systems, modules and accessories, grouped into two general categories: automated programming systems and manual programming systems.
 We provide two categories of automated programming systems: off-line and in-line.
 Our PSV family of automated programming systems delivers a broad range of programming capacity and capability to the marketplace.
-Our PSV7000 Automated Programming System continues to be adopted in the marketplace, in particular for automotive electronics customers.
+Our recently announced PSV2800 Automated Programming System focuses on dedicated high-volume manufacturing in a lower cost platform.
+Our PSV7000 Automated Programming System continues to be well adopted in the marketplace, in particular for automotive electronics customers and as a base for security deployment upgrades.
 Our PSV5000 automated programming system combines mid-range capacity and flexibility with competitive pricing.
 Our PSV3000 Automated Programming System, developed for the Asian automation market, is a lower cost platform for basic programming needs.
 Our PSV family of handlers has won multiple industry awards for technical excellence and innovation.
-In February 2018, our LumenTMX programmer won the Circuits Assembly NPI Award for Universal Flash Storage ("UFS) support.
+In 2018 our Lumen®X programmer won five industry awards for Universal Flash Storage ("UFS") support.
 Our ConneX® software won the 2017 Circuits Assembly NPI Award, the EM Asia Innovation Award and the SMT China Vision Award.
-Our Sentrix® security provisioning system won the Global Technology Award at Productronica in November 2017 and the Embedded Award for Innovation at the Embedded World show in February 2018.
+Our SentriX® security provisioning system won the Global Technology Award at Productronica and the Embedded Award for Innovation at the Embedded World show.
+Our Job Composer software for LumenX won the Circuits Assembly NPI Award in January 2019 and January 2020.
+In October 2019 our Job Composer software won the Mexico Technology Award for Device Programming and in November 2019, our PSV2800 won the Global Technology Award at Productronica and in February 2020, the Circuits Assembly NPI Award.
+In January 2019 and February 2020, Data I/O won the Circuits Assembly Service Excellence Award.

-Our automated systems have list selling prices ranging from \$68,000 to \$677,000 and our manual systems have list selling prices ranging from \$9,900 to \$52,000.
+Our automated systems have list selling prices ranging from \$75,000 to \$615,000 and our manual systems have list selling prices ranging from \$10,000 to \$35,000.
+Our security deployment system, SentriX®, is currently offered for security provisioning on a pay per part use basis along with related fees.